arpo/mKit/DEPLOY-FROM-SCRATCH-GUIDE.md

-# Guide: Deploying mKit to GCP From Scratch
+# Guide: Deploying Node.js Applications to GCP From Scratch

-**Purpose:** This guide outlines the complete process for deploying the mKit application to Google Cloud Platform (GCP), starting from a state where **no specific GCP resources** (Cloud Run service, Artifact Registry repository, Service Accounts) exist for this project, and local configuration (Memory Bank, service account keys) needs to be recreated.
+**Purpose:** This guide outlines the complete process for deploying a Node.js application to Google Cloud Platform (GCP), starting from a state where **no specific GCP resources** (Cloud Run service, Artifact Registry repository, Service Accounts) exist for this project, and local configuration needs to be recreated.

 **Workflow:** The process involves manual setup of GCP resources using the `gcloud` CLI, followed by manual build and deployment steps.